melaniepy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script that prints the effective username of the current user
 ### Script 2
 Script to print the groups the current user is part of
+### Script 3
+Script to change file ownership to betty